 - Extra Worm Trays

-- If you have more than a 3 tray system, you will label each successive tray as worm tray 2, 3, 4, etc. Fill these drawers with 2 inches of substrate.
+- If you have more than a 3-tray system, label each successive tray as worm tray 2, 3, 4, etc. Fill these drawers with 2 inches of substrate.

 How a Tiered Mealworm System Works